Austoe6/tech-blog/src/content/blog/2018-07-14-microsoft-office-365-setup.md

 author: Austin Okhala
 featured: true
 ---
 Welcome back!
-From the suggestions I got, I figured I should share to you this tutorial on how to get our Microsoft Office 365 ready.
+From the suggestions I got, I figured I should share with you this tutorial on how to get our Microsoft Office 365 ready.
 If you have been using any Microsoft Office product for a while you probably have faced problems with your copy getting outdated.
-Sometimes these problems get us in fine moment, you're not actually in the haste of using it and most important you got the cash to pay for a new copy.
+Sometimes these problems get us in fine moments when you're not actually in constant use sometimes not.
 Well, that's fine.
-The universe is so much diversified and what I do is not necessarily what my other friend might consider doing.
+The universe is so much diversified and what I do is not necessarily what you might consider doing.

 This is why I came up with several ways you can go about when you need to access any Microsoft Office service.
 There are three ways about it;